Is D2C the Future of Retail? The Fundamentals of Direct-to-Consumer (D2C) Retail.

 In the past, retailers used to rely on general or department stores to display and sell their products.
 They used to seek for the attention of store buyers to place their products on the store shelves.
 Instead of the internet, they used to compete for “shelf space” which would decide whether they got the coveted place in the catalog.
 Most of their consumers were loyal to these brick-and-mortar stores.
 These stores had a monopoly and they loved it but this was not much beneficial for the retailers/brands.
 But at any cost, they had to rely on these stores because there were limited profitable channels.

 As a retailer, it would be obviously beneficial to adopt a multichannel approach as opposed to offering products solely through a third-party online marketplace.
-Thanks to the digital era with all emerging channels for the brands such as smart phones, popularity of social media and ecommerce, retailers can see the tremendous value of selling their products directly to their consumers using their brand website, or retail stores or a robust omnichannel model.
+Thanks to the digital era with all emerging channels for the brands such as smartphones, the popularity of social media and e-commerce, retailers can see the tremendous value of selling their products directly to their consumers using their brand website, or retail stores or a robust omnichannel model.

 How D2C Changed the Look of Retail: